HughP/LinguisticsLibrarianList/README.md

 # Linguistics Librarian List
 This is an _Awesome List_ for resources for Lingusitics Libarians and Language Archivists.

-###Purpose
+####Purpose
 There is no association for linguistic librarians, and no open association for archivists who focus on language materials.
 This list exist as a resource from _linguists_ to _linguistics libarians_ to help facilitate better communication. **But** it is also a list for _archivists of language materials_ to be able to connect with archivists who deal with collections in similar mediums.

-_What is a resource?_ Not a language resource.
-Resources might be portals, or organizations, products (like special catalogues) or journals, mailing lists, re-occuring confrences, etc.
+_What is a resource?_ Not a language resource (like a grammar or a description of a specific language).
+This list avoids these specific kinds of resources.
+Rather for the purposes of this list, resources might be portals, or organizations, products (like special catalogues) or journals, mailing lists, re-occuring confrences, etc. Which Linguistics Librarians and Archivists focused on language materials will find helpful in the course of thier work.

-###Additions
+####Additions
-Please organize additions by section first and then alphabetical, within section.
+Please organize additions by section first and then alphabetical, within a section.
 Fork the list.
 Make additions in your copy then send a pull request for additions to be added to the main list.
 Contributions must also agree with the license statement. _Got questions?_ create an issue.

 ##Resources for audio curation and digitization